git-pull/tao-of-tmux/manuscript/05-server.md

 Q> daemonized on a server and managed through a utility like upstart, Q> supervisor and so on.
 Q>
-Q> Unlike web or database software, tmux doesn't require sqecialized Q> configuration settings or creating a service entry to start things.
+Q> Unlike web or database software, tmux doesn't require specialized Q> configuration settings or creating a service entry to start things.

 tmux uses a client-server model, but the server is forked to the